Parks and Pipes

 Red's Rover Park

-The Gist: Red’s Rover Park consists of roughly 25 small and medium sized features.
-Inspired by the diverse flowing lines of a concrete skateboard park, Red’s features include cruisy rollers, hips and banked turns, elevation changes and small tabletops.
+The Gist: Red’s Rover Park consists of roughly 25 small and medium features.
+Inspired by the diverse flowing lines of a concrete skateboard park, Red’s features include cruisy rollers, hips and banked turns, elevation changes, and small tabletops.
 The jibs include flat boxes, flat rails and a variety of shaped jibs (flat downs, bonks, rainbows and mini wall ride).
 This is a great park for entry- and low-intermediate level park riders, far from the prying eyes of lift riders and out of the way with lots of room to breathe.
+Ski & Snowboard Schools.

 Eagle Hill Cross Course

-What to Expect: Located at the bottom of some of Aspen Snowmass’ most beloved carving terrain, the Eagle Hill Cross Course adds a competition grade ski and snowboard cross track to Tiehack for the 19/20 winter season.
-With medium and large sized rollers, tables, and berms, Eagle Hill builds on the beloved Midway Avenue Bank Track experience with slightly higher levels of speed and challenge.
+The Gist: Located at the bottom of some of Aspen Snowmass’ most beloved carving terrain, the Eagle Hill Cross Course adds a competition grade ski and snowboard cross track to the Tiehack experience.
+With small and medium sized rollers, tables, and berms, Eagle Hill builds on the beloved Midway Avenue Bank Track experience with slightly higher levels of speed and challenge.

 Main Buttermilk Parks

-The Gist: With the No. 1 superpipe — a 22-foot Zaugg-cut beast that features prominently in the X Games Aspen — and dozens of jumps, logs, banks and rails along its 2-mile, top-to-bottom length, the Buttermilk Main Park will keep you busy all day and then some.
+The Gist: With medium and large features for more advanced skiers and riders as well as the No. 1 superpipe—a 22+foot Zaugg-cut beast that features prominently in X Games Aspen—plus dozens of jumps, logs, banks and rails along its 2-mile, top-to-bottom length, the Buttermilk Main Park will keep you busy all day and then some.

-The Gist: Chuck's Park consists of more intermediate- and advanced-level features.
-There are approximately 15 features including hidden log cabins, flat boxes and downrails, small-side hits and tree jibs, plus traffic-barrier and barrel-bonks.
+The Gist: Chuck's Park consists of medium and large features.
+There are approximately 15 features including hidden log cabins, flat boxes and downrails, small-side hits and tree jibs, plus traffic-barrier and barrel-bonks, as well as some snow features creatively placed into the naturally-rolling groomed terrain.

 Jacob's Ladder Park